Château de Lalande (Indre): History

 The current château was built in the 16th century, by the side of a lake.
 The east wing with its huge square towers, defences and semi-circular tower, dates from this period.

 The château was once owned by Anne Marie Louise d'Orléans, Duchess of Montpensier, a cousin of Louis XIV known as "La Grande Mademoiselle".

 Following a fire in the 1860s, a wing of the château was rebuilt and two circular towers were added to the building.

 The château has a separate private chapel dedicated to Saint Joseph, built in 1865.

 In the mid-19th century, it was visited by the French novelist George Sand, who described the area as "la vallée noire" (the black valley).

 It later became the hereditary property of the Marquises de Nadaillac.
 François-Louis du Pouget de Nadaillac escorted Marie Antoinette to France in 1770.
 The current owners bought Lalande from the de Nadaillac family in 2005.

 Points of interest

-The "Chêne du Not", a historic massive oak tree, is located nearby the château.
+The "Chêne du Not", a historic and large oak tree, is located near the château.

 In popular culture

-Lalande is featured in the UK reality television series Escape to the Chateau: DIY on Channel 4 and the French television series Bienvenue chez nous (Welcome to our house) on TF1.
+Lalande is featured in the UK reality television series Escape to the Chateau: DIY on Channel 4 and the French television series Bienvenue chez nous ("Welcome to our house") on TF1.
 Lalande is the subject of the YouTube series The Chateau Diaries.